Kyllingene/genji/README.md

     // Genji uses an ECS called [hecs](https://docs.rs/hecs/0.10.3/hecs/index.html).
     // This tuple is an entity in your game, and it has certain bits of functionality.
     // Note that when you omit details from a sprite (such as rotation), they use
     // default values.
-Position is the exception: no sprite without a Position is drawn.
+Point is the exception: no sprite without a Point is drawn.
     // These can be in any order.
     let circle = (
         sprite::circle(20),